CURIOSSorg/curioss.org/content/news/2025-02-27-academic-open-source-workshop-chaosscon.md

 ## 1. Introduction

 [CHAOSScon Europe 2025](https://chaoss.community/chaosscon-2025-eu), co-located with [FOSDEM](https://fosdem.org/2025), took place in Brussels, Belgium, on January 30, 2025.
-As part of the conference, a dedicated discussion on Academic Open Source was held, sponsored by [CURIOSS](https://curioss.org).
+As part of the conference, [CURIOSS](https://curioss.org) sponsored and facilitated a dedicated discussion on academic open source.
 The workshop brought together researchers, software developers, and open source advocates to discuss the challenges and opportunities of sustaining open source software in academia.
 With 12 participants in attendance, the discussions were divided into two sessions.
 The first session focused on understanding different types of research software, their sustainability, and institutional support.
 The second session expanded on these topics, addressing funding uncertainties, emergency open sourcing, and legal considerations related to intellectual property.

 This report presents the key themes from both sessions, followed by a summary of challenges, proposed solutions, and actionable next steps.
 The goal is to provide a comprehensive understanding of the current state of academic open source and to outline a path forward for researchers and institutions looking to support open source practices more effectively.